redis/redis/README.md

 * `src`: contains the Redis implementation, written in C.
 * `tests`: contains the unit tests, implemented in Tcl.
 * `deps`: contains libraries Redis uses.
 Everything needed to compile Redis is inside this directory, your system needs to provide just the `libc`, a POSIX compatible interface, and a C compiler.
-Notaly `deps` contains a copy of `jemalloc`, which is the default allocator of Redis under Linux.
+Notably `deps` contains a copy of `jemalloc`, which is the default allocator of Redis under Linux.
 Note that under `deps` there are also things which started with the Redis project, but for which the main repository is not `anitrez/redis`. an Exception to this rule is `deps/geohash-int` which is the low level geocoding library used by Redis: it originated from a different project, but at this point it diverged so much that it is developed as a separated entity directly inside the Redis repository.

 There are a few more directories but they are not very important for our goals here.
 We'll focus mostly on `src`, where the Redis implementation is contained, exploring what there is inside each file.
-The order in which files are exposed is the logical one to follow in order to discose differet layers of complexity incrementally.
+The order in which files are exposed is the logical one to follow in order to disclose different layers of complexity incrementally.

 Note: lately Redis was refactored quite a bit.
 Function names and file names changed, so you may find that this documentation reflects the `unstable` branch more closely.
 For instance in Redis 3.0 the `server.c` and `server.h` where called `redis.c` and `redis.h`.
 However the overall structure is the same.
-Keep in mind that all the new developmetns and pull requests should be performed against the `unstable` branch.
+Keep in mind that all the new developments and pull requests should be performed against the `unstable` branch.

 sever.h